Porter Empowerment Group Builds Girls’ Self-Esteem

 During each meeting, the group incorporates learning through discussions of real topics going on in their lives.
 They focus regularly on journaling and activities that promote confidence and community building; and moving forward, they hope to welcome some strong female speakers to inspire the girls.

-“My favorite thing about GEMS is writing in my journal,” 3rd grader Nariah Wright shared.
+“My favorite thing about this group is writing in my journal,” 3rd grader Nariah Wright shared.
 “We write how we feel about ourselves and how life is going.
-GEMS has changed a lot for me.
+It has changed a lot for me.
 It makes me feel comfortable – it’s a good space to be in.
 It’s really important for girls like us to be friends because we can support each other when we’re going through things.”

-“I like that I can express myself in GEMS,” 3rd grader Bella Parham added.
+“I like that I can express myself here,” 3rd grader Bella Parham added.
 “I feel more confident here and it motivates me because they always tell us that girls can do anything!”

-School staff also hope that the GEMS experience will inspire participants to continue participating in or leading female empowerment groups as they move forward into middle and high school.
-We’re proud of the GEMS group for creating a supportive environment for these girls!
+School staff also hope that the group experience will inspire participants to continue participating in or leading female empowerment groups as they move forward into middle and high school.
+We’re proud of the Porter staff who are creating a supportive environment for these girls!